Safety and Security

 The safety of students, faculty, staff, and visitors is a high priority.
 To effectively prevent, identify, and respond to crime and other incidents, the Department of Campus Safety provides proactive security patrol and services to the College community 24 hours a day, year-round.
 Officers also provide crime prevention and safety awareness education, programs, and services, and collaborate with on and off campus resources when necessary.

-Campus Safety officers have full authority, granted by the University System of New Hampshire, to enforce College policies, and also work closely with the Keene Police Department to investigate, report and resolve criminal incidents.
-The College actively monitors student activity at off campus locations, and addresses misconduct through the Campus Conduct System.
+Campus Safety officers have full authority, granted by the University System of New Hampshire, to enforce College policies, and to work closely with the Keene Police Department to investigate, report and resolve criminal incidents.
+The College actively monitors student activity at off campus locations, and addresses misconduct through the Campus Community Standards System.

 Keene State College complies with the “Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act”.
-Published annually on October 1st each year, the Campus Crime and Fire Safety Report (Clery Report) [PDF] includes but is not limited to:
+Published annually by October 1st each year, the [Campus Crime and Fire Safety Report (Clery Report) [PDF] includes but is not limited to:

 - Policies and contact information for reporting crimes, fires, and other emergencies;